Tornadoes kill 3 in central US; new storms possible Thursday

-COLE, Okla.
-(AP) — Strong storms with tornadoes and hail killed at least three people in the central U.S., injuring others, destroying homes and leaving thousands without power Thursday.
+DALLAS (AP) — Strong storms with tornadoes that plowed across the central U.S. killed at least three people in Oklahoma and left thousands without power Thursday as forecasters warned of potentially more severe weather.

+Authorities were still unsure of the full scale of injuries and destruction in Oklahoma, the storms produced at least eight tornadoes and brought hail up to 3 inches (8 centimeters) in diameter, according to the National Weather Service.
+The storm flattened homes, turned over 18-wheelers and damaged businesses.
+Employees of a pizza restaurant said they took shelter in the walk-in freezer, and when they emerged, portions of the roof and shattered windows littered the parking lot.
+The NWS said that teams were out Thursday surveying the damage.

+Deadly storms this spring have killed dozens of people across a wide swath of country.
+More bad weather, and a chance of more tornadoes, were possible Thursday night from Texas to Wisconsin, according to the National Weather Service's Storm Prediction Center.

-Two deaths were in the small town of Cole, 25 miles (41 kilometers) south of Oklahoma City, and a third person who was injured by the tornado has died, but it was not clear where the person was injured, said Deputy Sheriff Scott Gibbons of McClain County, Oklahoma.
+Two of the deaths in Oklahoma were in the small town of Cole.
+A third person who was injured by the tornado has also died, authorities said, but it was not clear where the person was injured.
+Officials said the twister also devastated Shawnee.

-"There's a lot of damage out here," state Department of Emergency Management Benny Fulkerson said from Shawnee following a visit by Gov. Kevin Stitt.
-Thursday's focus was on damage assessment after spending the night looking for victims and survivors of the storm.

-Fulkerson said the number of injuries and homes and buildings damaged was not known.

-The National Weather Service began issuing tornado and severe thunderstorm warnings Wednesday evening in Oklahoma, Kansas and Iowa, with forecasters warning people to find shelter.
+The threat started Wednesday night when the the National Weather Service began issuing tornado and severe thunderstorm warnings in Oklahoma, Kansas and Iowa.
+Forecasters warned people to find shelter.

-Power lines also were torn down, trees toppled, and homes and other buildings badly damaged or destroyed.
+“My priority was keeping everybody safe so I hustled everybody into the walk-in,” said Bekah Inman, general manager of a Papa John's Pizza in Shawnee, told Oklahoma television station KOCO.
+“There was a lot commotion, people were starting to get a little frantic.”

+Oklahoma Gov. Kevin Stitt visited Shawnee, where officials Thursday focused on damage assessment after spending the night looking for victims and survivors of the storm.
+The number of injuries and homes and buildings damaged was not yet known, said Benny Fulkerson of the Department of Emergency Management.

+The storm rippled down power lines, toppled trees and left a trail of badly damaged homes and buildings.
 Oklahoma Baptist University in Shawnee and an airport were damaged before the tornado moved away and weakened.

+“The damage is unbelievable when you walk through there,” Stitt said after touring Shawnee.

+Stitt said almost every building at OBU was damaged, but all of the students and faculty have been accounted for.

 At the peak of the severe weather, more than 23,000 customers were without electricity throughout Oklahoma, according to PowerOutage.us.

-Storms this spring have spawned tornadoes in the South, Midwest and Northeast, killing dozens of people.

-An April 1 storm produced tornadoes that killed at least 32 people from Arkansas to Delaware, and days later a tornado left five dead in Missouri.
-At least 26 died in Mississippi and Alabama when tornadoes during late March storm carved a path of destruction through the Deep South.
+A March 31 storm produced tornadoes that killed at least 32 people from Arkansas to Delaware, and days later a tornado left five dead in Missouri.
+At least 26 died in Mississippi and Alabama when tornadoes during a late March storm carved a path of destruction through the Deep South.

 Credit: AP